Author of the book Learn, Unlearn, Relearn

 PhD in Information Science

-Master in Design Master in Applied Linguistics
+Master in Applied Linguistics

 Undergraduate Degree in Portuguese and English Linguistics